-ZTE was pleaded guilty for plotting to elude U.S. embargoes by buying U.S. components and incorporating them into ZTE equipment and also illegally shipping them to Iran.
+ZTE pleaded guilty to plotting to elude U.S. embargoes by buying U.S. components, incorporating them into ZTE equipment, and illegally shipping them to Iran.
 The latest was in April as ZTE thought to hide some executives who were responsible for the original breach.

 The ban became the key focus in crunch trade talks between Washington and Beijing.
 According to the deal, ZTE will change its board and management within the course of 30 days and pay the $1 billion fine with an additional $400 million in a bond.
 The ten-year ban that is also included in the deal is kept suspended until any other future violation.